jhotadhari/generator-pluginboilerplate/README.md

   * ```./src/js/```
   	* Contains all the JavaScript source.
-  	* They will be linted and mangled by Grunt
+  	* Files will be linted and beautified (for development), or mangled and compressed (for distribution)

   * ```./src/commonJS/```
   	* Contains all the node, commonJS and e6 source.
 Setup is ready to support *.jst templates and React's *.jsx
-  	* Scripts will be linted by Grunt
+  	* Files will be linted by Grunt
-  	* Scripts (not including subfolders) will be browserified, using some transforms.
-See ./grunt/config/_browserify.js
+  	* Files (not including subfolders) will be browserified, using some transforms.
+See ```./grunt/config/_browserify.js```.<br/>Files will contain debug info and source maps (for development), or mangled and compressed (for distribution)
   	* Use a single js file as an entry point to your app and require/import files in subfolders
   	* Configure the "browserify-shim" property in your ```./package.json``` to make window variables accessable in your bundles scope
   	* Check the ```pluginboilerplate:addGbBlock``` subgenerator